- Online casino & sports betting is legal

 From a federal perspective, casino gaming is legal in the US.
 However, the way states manage their own affairs means that this doesn’t mean you can bet on roulette and blackjack where you want.

 Perhaps the most important point to note when it comes to casino laws in the US is that only two states, Nevada and Louisiana, have “state-wide” regulations in place.
 In other words, you can only legally play blackjack, roulette, craps etc in every city in these regions.
-Beyond these states, localized gambling is allowed in certain cities.
+Beyond these states, localised gambling is allowed in certain cities.
 For example, casinos are legal in New Jersey, but they can only be located in Atlantic City.
 It’s a similar story in Mississippi where you can only betting on baccarat et al in Tunica.

 To add another wrinkle to gambling fabric of America, Native American Tribes can offer casino games on their reservations.
 Thanks to the Indian Gaming Regulatory Act of 1988, states have carved out exemptions for betting controlled by recognized Tribes.
 Today, there are approximately 460 gambling operations owned by 240 Tribes spread across California, Oklahoma, Connecticut, Idaho and New York.
 Although the majority of states allow Tribal Casinos to operate independently of any local gambling laws, the likes of South Carolina, Virginia and Utah don’t.